your memories. forever.

 about Jennifer Shaker:

 My credentials include an undergraduate degree in Fine Arts and a master's degree in Library and Information Studies from the University of Rhode Island.
 I am a Certified Guided Autobiography Instructor through the Birren Center for Autobiographical Studies.
-I belong to Personal Historians Northeast and Daughters of the American Revolution.
+I belong to Personal Historians Northeast, Historic Wickford, Rhode Island Library Association, and Daughters of the American Revolution.
 I am a voracious reader and I enjoy writing and communications of all kinds.
 I look forward to meeting you soon and discussing how we can bring your next project to life!

 *Client names have been removed to respect privacy

 “Words cannot express how amazing the book you have created is.
 I laughed so hard I nearly peed my pants, and then I cried so hard I nearly peed my pants.
 I want to thank you so much for creating a legacy that can be shared for generations to come.”

 “I wanted to thank you for helping me create such an important memory.
 You truly are very talented in your artistic ability and truly gifted in helping people to heal through Memory Lane Lifestories.”

 “She loves [the book] and cries every time she looks at it.
 The book is exactly what I had hoped for.
 Thank you again for making it happen so beautifully and on time.”

 “Thank you so much for all of your hard work on this project.
 It meant so much to have you guide me through the process and to be able to capitalize on your experience and contacts.”